JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/1-building-blocks-of-oop-part-1/hometask.md

 - The `compare(first: Item, second: Item)` method of `ItemWeightComparator` should function similarly to the `compareTo(other: Item)` method of the `Item` class, but for the weight field of the `Items`.
 If the weights are equal, this method should call the `compareTo(other: Item)` method of the first `Item` and return the resulting value.

 The `Weapon` class is an abstract implementation of `Item` and describes items that can deal damage and break from use.
-The implementation of this class is provided for you.
 All instances of `Weapon` have a base damage value `baseDamage` and a modifier to that value `damageModifier`.
 The sum of these two values determines the effective damage that this `Weapon` can do on a single use.
 In addition, `Weapons` have a base durability value `baseDurability`, and a modifier to that value `durabilityModifier`.
 The sum of these two values determines the effective durability of the `Weapon`.
 When this sum reaches zero or less, the effective durability is zero and the `Weapon` is considered to be broken and cannot be used.

-We provide several implemented methods that include:
+You need to implement the next methods:
-- `Weapon.getDamage()`: Returns the effective damage of the `Weapon`.
+- `Weapon.getDamage()`: Returns the effective `Weapon` damage.
 - `Weapon.getDurability()`: Returns the effective durability of the Weapon.
 - `Weapon.toString()`: for a `Weapon` with the name of "hammer", a value of 300, a weight of 2.032, a `baseDamage` value of 30.4219, a `damageModifier` of 0.05, a `baseDurability` of 0.7893, and a `durabilityModifier` of 0.05, the method returns a string in the following format: